johncave/personal-home-page/content/post/my_arch_linux_initial_setup.md

 If you installed Arch with the Grub bootloader and the `grub-btrfs` package, timeshift can make boot entries to take you back in time too.
 I've never found this necessary, as Arch already has a fallback boot option by default.

 ## Configure Fish and SSH Keychain
-I prefer to change my shell to `fish` but it's worth noting that this breaks using VSC remote on the machine.
+I prefer to change my shell to `fish` but it's worth noting that this breaks using Visual Studio Code remote on the machine.
 It can always be changed back temporarily to use VSC remote.

 ### Copy ssh files
 First, copy needed SSH keys from an existing machine using `magic-wormhole`: